Estimating probabilities of multivariate failure sets based on pairwise tail dependence coefficients: Decomposing the pairwise tail dependence matrix

 \section{Decomposing the pairwise tail dependence matrix}

 Proposition \ref{prop:maxlin} shows that, for any random vector $\vX $, a max-linear vector $\vc{Y}$ exists such that $\Sigma_{\vX} = \Sigma_{\vY}$.
-Obtaining such a model requires a \emph{completely positive decomposition} of $\Sigma_{\vX}$, i.e., finding a $(d \times q)$ matrix $A_*$ with non-negative entries such that $\Sigma_{\vX} = A_* A_*^T$ (see also Section \ref{sec:ML}). \citet{barioli2003} show that the number of columns of such a matrix $A_*$ is at most $d (d+1)/2 - 4$ for $d \geq 5$.
-Current algorithms performing completely positive decompositions are computationally heavy \citep{groetzner2020,bot2021}, and hence they cannot be applied repeatedly to obtain multiple factorizations when the dimension $d$ is high.
-Notice that the factorization of a completely positive matrix is not unique.
-Obtaining multiple different decompositions could be useful to quantify the model uncertainty regarding estimations of the probability of falling into a failure region.
+Obtaining such a model requires a \emph{completely positive decomposition} of $\Sigma_{\vX}$, i.e., finding a $(d \times q)$ matrix $A_*$ with non-negative entries such that $\Sigma_{\vX} = A_* A_*^T$ (see also Section \ref{sec:maxlin}).
 In this section, we propose a simple algorithm to construct a $(d \times d)$ matrix $A_*$, which leads to an \emph{approximate} completely positive decomposition in the following sense.
 Firstly, we define the notation ``$\preceq$'': for two TPDMs, we write $\Sigma_{\vX} \preceq \Sigma_{\vY}$ if

 Then, for any random vector $\vX$ with TPDM $\Sigma_{\vX}$, we aim at constructing a max-linear vector $\vc{Y}$ with a $(d \times d)$ coefficient matrix $A_*$, such that $\Sigma_{\vX} \preceq \Sigma_{\vY}$.
 The max-linear model can be viewed as an approximate model for the original random vector $\vX$, ``matching'' the pairwise dependence structure of $\vX$.